Business Green Rewards Card from American Express Review: No Annual Fees for Employee Cards

 Business Green Rewards Card from American Express

-The is a charge card that offers unlimited rewards on purchases.
+The is a business card that offers unlimited rewards on purchases.
 No preset spending limit means you have flexibility when it comes to managing cash flow each month.

-This card offers a modest introductory welcome bonus and a low ongoing annual fee.
+This card has a low ongoing annual fee.

 Plus, you can get additional employee cards at no extra cost.